Doregon/tnpsh-wiki/big-stinky-brew/aios/webman-mod/customizing/setup.md

 The first three options deal with **auto launching,** a feature that allows you to launch games on a boot up of the console.

 * **Load Last game at Start** does exactly what it says, and it loads the last played game at startup.
-  * The **BEEP** flag signifies whether or not your console should beep when the game is succesfully mounted.
+  * The **BEEP** flag signifies whether or not your console should beep when the game is successfully mounted.
   * The **On SND0.AT3** signifies whether or not your console should play the game's preview music \(the music when you hover over it\) on the XMB.
   * **wm\_proxy** is a VSH plugin that lets webMAN take control of what's on the XMB.
 If you're having trouble getting your most recent game to automatically load, try enabling this.
 * **Check /dev\_hdd0/PS3ISO/AUTOBOOT.ISO when starting** specifies a game to always mount at start, whether or not you've recently played it.